 - The Depletion of Federally-Purchased Supply.
 While the administration has said that it will need additional funding if more products are to be procured and provided for free (and has asked Congress for approximately $9.1 billion as part of a supplemental emergency funding request), Congress has yet to provide any.
 It is widely expected that once the current federally-purchased supply is depleted, these products will transition to the commercial market for their manufacturing, procurement and pricing.
 This could affect access in multiple ways.
 For example, without a federally-purchased supply, consumers may face cost sharing.
 Additionally, without the federal government’s guaranteed “market” for these products through their advance purchase, it is uncertain whether manufacturers will have an incentive to produce sufficient quantities, including, for example, during future COVID-19 surges or for new and updated vaccines.
 It is also uncertain how many vaccines local pharmacies may purchase, particularly in areas with low demand.

-- An End to the 319 PHE Declaration.3 Although the § 319 PHE declaration has been renewed every 90 days since first declared, it likely to end in 2023.
-When it does, the protections put in place by Congress and the administration that are tied to the PHE will also end either right away or, in some cases, one year following its end.
+- An End to the 319 PHE Declaration.3 Although the § 319 PHE declaration has been renewed every 90 days since first declared, the administration announced that it would end the PHE on May 11, 2023.
+At that time, the protections put in place by Congress and the administration that are tied to the PHE will either end right away or, in some cases, at specified periods after this date.